ronenOptimove/Optimove-APIs/Sandbox/readme.md

  9. For “Time of Day” select your time NOW plus 10 mins (example: Say the time now is 10:00, then choose 10:10).
  10. Click on the "Done" button
  11. Click “Schedule” button to schedule the campaign
- 12. Since the sandbox does not run automatically with updated daily data, you need go to the Marketing Plan and click on Run-Now (Play button) in order to send the campaign (see image below):
+ 12. Since the sandbox does not run automatically with updated daily data, you need to go to the Marketing Plan and click on Run-Now (Play button) in order to send the campaign (see image below):
  <p align="center"><img src="https://github.com/optimove-tech/Optimove-APIs/blob/master/Sandbox/marking-plan-run-camp.jpg?raw=true"></p>

  13. After a quick processing, the notification should be sent to your registered listener endpoint